-1. State Branding - Provide a description for how the area will adopt and utilize the state brand.
+State Branding - Provide a description for how the area will adopt and utilize the state brand.

-Update October 2018: After receiving the state brand document in mid-August 2016, the local area has adopted the branding criteria to include the appropriate WorkSource logo and other elements with signage and other and materials.
+After receiving the state brand document in mid-August 2016, the local area has adopted the branding criteria to include the appropriate WorkSource logo and other elements with signage and other and materials.
+Earlier this year the DOL/One-Stop Signage was installed.

 All information produced by the local area includes the state brand WorkSource Georgia, Connecting Talent with Opportunity.
 This includes the wraps for the two mobile occupational skills training trailers.
-This may prove to be the "largest" and most visible piece of the rebranding for the local area as the 2 units are in use throughout the 12- county region.
-2. State Initiatives - Describe how the area will coordinate with WFD state initiatives, including: Go Build Georgia, Operation: Workforce, WorkSmart Georgia and the High Demand Career Initiative.
+(See photo above) This may prove to be the "largest" and most visible piece of the rebranding for the local area as the 2 units are in use throughout the 12- county region.